tombedor/tombedor.github.io/docs/_posts/2024-02-02-advice-for-new-grads.markdown

 A junior candidate resume should not exceed one page in length.

 ## Interviews
-There are 3 basic formats that most companies use for SWE’s (software engineers).
+There are 4 basic formats that most companies use for SWE’s (software engineers) interviews.
 Some domain specific disciplines will have their own variations.
 Look at Glassdoor / Blind / Google to get examples of what interview formats companies do.

 In Q/A formats (ie non-coding screens), the key is to be responsive to questions.
 Demonstrate thoughtfulness and an ability to consider tradeoffs.
 Be transparent when you don’t know something.
 Avoid buzzwords / mentioning fancy technologies if you can’t dive into details about why they are useful.

 The generic interview formats are:

+### Initial recruiter call
+This is typically an intro call with a non-technical recruiter.
+This is mostly to ensure that you are interested in the role, and to set expectations about what the interview process is like.
+Candidates are not typically filtered by this call.

 ### Coding screen
 **The most important interview format for jr engineers[^2] is the coding screen**.
 Practice them!
 I use HackerRank when I interview, but there are many similar platforms. *Put more time into practicing these than the time practicing all other interview formats combined.*